 Only coaches are allowed to bring 2 basketballs into the facility.
 Unless game time, players/siblings are NOT only to bounce a basketball within the facility or on an unused basketball court.

-NGS will provide a full refund if a tournament does not take place due to unforeseen circumstances.
-Refunds will not be issued due to the inability or unwillingness to attend/participate in an event.
-A refund will not be provided due to a team’s forfeit or “no show” to a tournament.
+Within 14 days of a scheduled tournament a refund will not be issued due to the inability or unwillingness to attend/participate in an event.
+A refund will also not be provided due to a team’s forfeit or “no show” to a tournament.

 2 per team (applies to coaches and assistant coaches only).
 Individuals must sign in to receive pass.
 Coaches with coaches bands must sit on players bench during games.
 Coaches must wear a collared polo styled shirt or a team shirt. (ei; a t-shirt with the team name of it)